How to create an online course when you already know the subject

 This is also your completion lever.
 Self-paced courses commonly report completion below 15 percent.
 Structured, accountable courses report up to 70 percent.
 The difference is largely whether the student acts between lessons.
 One real action per module does more for completion than another video.
 For the full version, see how to structure a course people actually finish.

 You will learn more from ten people moving through the course than from ten more hours of solo editing.
 The questions they ask expose the gaps.
 The lessons where they stall tell you what to rewrite.
 That feedback is precise in a way your own second-guessing never is.
-Polish in response to real friction, not imagined friction.

 The shortcut, said plainly

 The slow way to create a course is to open a blank editor and build everything from nothing over several months, which is exactly where most courses die.
-The fast way is to start from structure that already exists, make it unmistakably yours, and ship a focused first version to your warm audience.

-You have the expertise and you have the audience.
 The only thing between you and a live course is the production tax, and that tax is now optional.
 See how the course library works when the first 80 percent is already done, or if you coach or consult, the playbooks for coaches and consultants go deeper on positioning the result.

 Frequently asked questions